outdreamer/build-a-cure/docs/ml/data_structures_algorithms_study_guide.md

 			- a constraint on relevant output values can indicate a smaller alternate output iteration to perform rather than iterating through every possible input value

 - data structures
-	- O(1) operations are average case and can become O(n) in worst case scenarios due to hash collisions which is rare bc of python's resizing and good hash functions
+	- O(1) operations can become O(n) in worst case scenarios due to hash collisions which is rare bc of python's resizing and good hash functions
 	- deep copy is required when the element like a list in another element like a list is mutable to avoid linking to a changing object
 	- strings are immutable arrays of unicode characters, each character taking 1 - 4 bytes
 		- find how many different substrings with no repeating characters are in a string